htcondor/htcondor/docs/users-manual/managing-a-job.rst

 | **Event Number:** 019
 | **Event Name:** Globus resource up
 | **Event Description:** The Globus resource that a job wants to run on
   was unavailable, but is now available.
 This event is no longer used.

 | **Event Number:** 020
 | **Event Name:** Detected Down Globus Resource
 | **Event Description:** The Globus resource that a job wants to run on
   has become unavailable.
 This event is no longer used.

 | **Event Number:** 021
 | **Event Name:** Remote error
 | **Event Description:** The *condor\_starter* (which monitors the job
   on the execution machine) has failed.

 | **Event Number:** 022
 | **Event Name:** Remote system call socket lost
 | **Event Description:** The *condor\_shadow* and *condor\_starter*
   (which communicate while the job runs) have lost contact.

 | **Event Number:** 023
 | **Event Name:** Remote system call socket reestablished
 | **Event Description:** The *condor\_shadow* and *condor\_starter*
   (which communicate while the job runs) have been able to resume contact before the job lease expired.

 | **Event Number:** 024
 | **Event Name:** Remote system call reconnect failure
 | **Event Description:** The *condor\_shadow* and *condor\_starter*
   (which communicate while the job runs) were unable to resume contact before the job lease expired.

 | **Event Number:** 025
 | **Event Name:** Grid Resource Back Up
 | **Event Description:** A grid resource that was previously unavailable
   is now available.

 | **Event Number:** 026
 | **Event Name:** Detected Down Grid Resource
 | **Event Description:** The grid resource that a job is to run on is
   unavailable.

 | **Event Number:** 027
 | **Event Name:** Job submitted to grid resource
 | **Event Description:** A job has been submitted, and is under the
   auspices of the grid resource.

 | **Event Number:** 028
 | **Event Name:** Job ad information event triggered.
 | **Event Description:** Extra job ClassAd attributes are noted.
 This
-event is written as a supplement to other events when the configuration parameter ``EVENT_LOG_JOB_AD_INFORMATION_ATTRS`` :index:`EVENT_LOG_JOB_AD_INFORMATION_ATTRS<single: EVENT_LOG_JOB_AD_INFORMATION_ATTRS>` is set.
+  event is written as a supplement to other events when the configuration parameter ``EVENT_LOG_JOB_AD_INFORMATION_ATTRS`` :index:`EVENT_LOG_JOB_AD_INFORMATION_ATTRS` is set.

 | **Event Number:** 029
 | **Event Name:** The job’s remote status is unknown
 | **Event Description:** No updates of the job’s remote status have been
   received for 15 minutes.

 | **Event Number:** 030
 | **Event Name:** The job’s remote status is known again
 | **Event Description:** An update has been received for a job whose
   remote status was previous logged as unknown.

 | **Event Number:** 031
 | **Event Name:** Job stage in
 | **Event Description:** A grid universe job is doing the stage in of
   input files.

 | **Event Number:** 032
 | **Event Name:** Job stage out
 | **Event Description:** A grid universe job is doing the stage out of
   output files.

 | **Event Number:** 033
 | **Event Name:** Job ClassAd attribute update
 | **Event Description:** A Job ClassAd attribute is changed due to
   action by the *condor\_schedd* daemon.
 This includes changes by *condor\_prio*.

 | **Event Number:** 034
 | **Event Name:** Pre Skip event
 | **Event Description:** For DAGMan, this event is logged if a PRE
   SCRIPT exits with the defined PRE\_SKIP value in the DAG input file.
   This makes it possible for DAGMan to do recovery in a workflow that has such an event, as it would otherwise not have any event for the DAGMan node to which the script belongs, and in recovery, DAGMan’s internal tables would become corrupted.

 | **Event Number:** 035
 | **Event Name:** Factory Submit
 | **Event Description:** This event occurs when a user submits a cluster
   using late materialization.

 | **Event Number:** 036
 | **Event Name:** Cluster Removed
 | **Event Description:** Only written for clusters using late
   materialization.
 This event occurs after all the jobs in a cluster submitted using late materialization have materialized and completed, or when the cluster is removed (by *condor\_rm*).

 | **Event Number:** 037
 | **Event Name:** Factory Paused
 | **Event Description:** This event occurs when job materialization for
   a cluster has been paused.

 | **Event Number:** 038
 | **Event Name:** Factory Resumed
 | **Event Description:** This event occurs when job materialization for
   a cluster has been resumed

 | **Event Number:** 039
 | **Event Name:** None
 | **Event Description:** This event should never occur in a log but may
   be returned by log reading code in certain situations (e.g., timing out while waiting for a new event to appear in the log).

+| **Event Number:** 040
+| **Event Name:** File Transfer
+| **Event Description:** This event occurs when a file transfer event
+  occurs: transfer queued, transfer started, or transfer finished, for both the input and output sandboxes.

 Job Completion
 --------------

-:index:`completion;job<single: completion;job>`
+:index:`completion<single: completion; job>`

 When an HTCondor job completes, either through normal means or by abnormal termination by signal, HTCondor will remove it from the job